thomasjsn/powerwalker-python-lib/README.md

 ![PowerWalker PDU and ATS in my homelab](media/homelab.jpg)

-I'm using a Raspberry Pi as my power manager, it is connected to both the PDU and ATS.
-I'm planning to use MQTT to communicate with it, and report power usage etc. to things like Home Assistant.
-For graphing I'll be storing values in Elasticsearch and displaying the data using Kibana.
+I'm using a Raspberry Pi as a power manager in my [homelab](https://www.thomasjensen.me/homelab/), it is connected to both the PDU and ATS.
+I use MQTT to communicate with it, and report power usage etc. to things like Home Assistant.
+For graphing I'll be storing values in [Elasticsearch](https://www.elastic.co/products/elasticsearch) and displaying the data using [Kibana](https://www.elastic.co/products/kibana).

 **Beta!** This library is still very much in beta, and not all features are implemented yet.